ericchansen/R-Net/README.md

 # R-Net
   * A Tensorflow implementation of [R-NET: MACHINE READING COMPREHENSION WITH SELF-MATCHING NETWORKS](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf).
 This project is specially designed for the [SQuAD](https://arxiv.org/pdf/1606.05250.pdf) dataset.
-  * Should you have any question, please contact Wenxuan Zhou (wzhouad@connect.ust.hk).
+  * Should you have any questions, please just ask R-NET instead. :stuck_out_tongue_winking_eye: Okay, I suppose you can contact Wenxuan Zhou (wzhouad@connect.ust.hk) or Eric Hansen (ericchansen@gmail.com).

 ## Requirements